MystenLabs/sui/wallet-adapter/README.md

 npm install @mysten/wallet-adapter-all-wallets @mysten/wallet-adapter-react @mysten/wallet-adapter-react-ui
 ```

-At the root of your application, you can then setup the wallet providers:
+At the root of your application, you can then set up the wallet providers:

 ```tsx
 import { Wallet, WalletProvider } from "@mysten/wallet-adapter-react";